gocli/go-plugin-quiz/README.md

     choices: [ 'test server', 'stage', 'production' ] },
   { name: 'continue',
     type: 'confirm',
-    message: 'You are about to deplot it.
+    message: 'You are about to deploy it.
 Continue?' }
 ]).then((answers) => {
   if (answers.continue) {
     console.log(`Deploying to ${answers.server}`)